chaoss/wg-evolution/focus_areas/code_development.md

 The name/question pairs are intended to be a starting point for CHAOSS-related software.
 It is expected that this list will evolve based on the ability (or inability) of software to successfully implement the specific name/question pairs.

 **Background:**
-The name/question pairs have been identified based CHAOSS-related outreach activities.
+The name/question pairs have been identified based on CHAOSS-related outreach activities.
 We thank everyone who participated.

 **How to contribute:**
 - To advance the document, fork the repo, make your changes and create a pull request.